top of page

 Visit KwaZulu-Natal

 Not many people know this insider secret, but KwaZulu-Natal is the place to be in June and July and here's why: the weather is mild (you may even find yourself swimming in the Indian Ocean waters at one of the many golden beaches around); some of the best game reserves in the country can be found in this province (an approximate three hour drive from King Shaka International Airport); and the Drakensberg Mountains (World Heritage Site) offers excellent hiking trails and other outdoor activities to keep you moving as temperatures lower.
-Combining the beach, bush and berg into a 10 day South African adventure is, quite frankly, genius and we have a number of packages for you to choose from!
+Combining the beach, bush and berg into a 10 day South African adventure is a brilliant way to enjoy the winter months.

 Two Oceans Aquarium

-We hope this has inspired you to consider visiting us during the winter months and we look forward to planning your South African Winter Holiday!
+We hope this has inspired you to consider visiting us during the winter months and to explore some of South Africa's unique places.

 Recent Posts